A Year of Remembrance: Heartfelt Memories of Miho Nakayama from Risa Tachibana and Eriko Kitagawa | FRIDAY DIGITAL

 • Share on LINE

-1990] At a concert held at Hachioji Civic Hall.
-Their 12th album “Jeweluna” released at that time was selling well
+[1990] At a concert held at Hachioji Civic Hall.
+At the time, her 12th album, Jeweluna, was selling extremely well

 Gentle Memories

-A year will soon pass since that day when all of Japan was enveloped in grief.
+It has been almost a year since that day that wrapped all of Japan in grief.

-On December 6, 2012, actor and singer Miho Nakayama passed away at her home in Tokyo.
-The tragedy occurred just before she was to leave for a concert scheduled to be held in Osaka.
-She was 54 years old at the time of her untimely death.
+On December 6, 2024, actress and singer Miho Nakayama passed away at her home in Tokyo.
+The tragedy occurred just before she was scheduled to depart for a concert in Osaka.
+She was only 54 years old—a death far too soon.

-Actress Risa Tachibana (54), who was chosen to play the heroine in the third series of “Every time we say sorry,” remembers Ms. Nakayama’s kind smile.
+Risa Tachibana (54), an actress who played the heroine in the third series of Maido Osawagase Shimasu, recalls Nakayama’s gentle smile.

-In 1985, Miho Nakayama was in the first year of her debut.
-In that year, she won the Best New Artist Award at the 27th Japan Record Awards with “C”.
+[1985] Miho Nakayama in her first year after debut.
+That year, she won the Best New Artist Award at the 27th Japan Record Awards for her single C.

-1987] Mr. Nakayama (left) and Tachibana (right) co-starred in a special program of “Every time I’m sorry”.
-The average rating for the full-length drama was close to 20%.
+[1987] Miho Nakayama (left) and Risa Tachibana (right) co-starring in a special episode of Maido Osawagase Shimasu.
+The drama’s average viewership rating for the main series was nearly 20%.

 • PHOTO Shinya Inui (1st) Kazunori Tajima (2nd) Kenji Ikeda (4th)